The Real Cost Question

 Personal Loan

-Unsecured personal loans from banks or credit unions: $10,000–$50,000 at 6–12% APR typically.
-No collateral required, but rates are higher than secured loans.
+Unsecured personal loans from banks or credit unions commonly cover $10,000–$50,000 and may sit around 6–12% APR depending on credit and market conditions.
+They are flexible because no collateral is required, but that flexibility usually means higher rates than secured loans.

 RV Loan